Home | MUMPS | Fileman | Kernel | C/S, Mailman, Web | Programmer Tools | Applications

 Learning More...

 First, don't make the mistake of thinking VistA is an all or nothing proposition.
-It is a very large collection of software and only a portion of it may be relevant to your needs and that is okay.
+It is a very large collection of software, and only a portion of it may be relevant to your needs.
+Remember that there are many non-medical enterprises that use portions of the VistA software infrastructure.

 Once you have a handle on what VistA is and how you might benefit from it, feel free to ask questions on the Hardhats mailing list.
 Hardhats is a user community that we hope you will find surprisingly friendly and helpful.